Q: Is there zoning in Greene Township?

 Q: How do I advise the Township Supervisors that another Greene Township resident is in violation of an ordinance?

-A: If you are a resident of Greene Township and would like to report a complaint, please fill out the Request for Action Form and mail it to 198 Brink Hill Rd., Greentown, PA 18426, or email it to email@example.com *Form must be filled out completely
+A: If you are a resident of Greene Township and would like to report a complaint, please fill out the Request for Action Form at the bottom of the Permits & Forms page and mail it to 198 Brink Hill Rd., Greentown, PA 18426, or email it to firstname.lastname@example.org *Form must be filled out completely

 Q: How do I know if there is a burn ban in effect and when it is lifted?